gemma-fine-tuning/services/README.md

 - Data preprocessing (for vision and text) from custom uploaded and huggingface datasets
 - Data augmentation using NLP techniques and synthetic generation using LLM
 - Fine-tuning using both Huggingface or Unsloth frameworks (with 4/8 bit quantization)
-- Fine-tuning with PEFT (LoRA, QLoRA), RL (GRPO, PPO, to come soon), full SFT
+- Fine-tuning with PEFT (LoRA, QLoRA), RL (GRPO, PPO, to come soon), full SFT for various tasks like classification, text generation, reasoning, etc.
-- Export to multiple formats (supports transformeres, vLLM, Ollama, llama.cpp, etc) to GCS or huggingface hub
+- Export to multiple formats (supports transformeres, vLLM, Ollama, llama.cpp, etc) to GCS bucket or huggingface hub
-- Logging integration with Weights & Biases or TensorBoard
+- Cloud logging integration with Weights & Biases or TensorBoard
-- Evaluation and batch inference of fine tuned models
+- Task-specific evaluation suites and batch inference ("vibe check") of fine tuned models

+## Coming Soon

+- IaC and deployment scripts so you can run this on your own GCP project!
+- More data augmentation for vision and text datasets
+- Audio modality support for Gemma 3n
+- Direct deployment on GCP of fine tuned model using Ollama or vLLM

 ## Architecture